An employer-employee relationship almost always involves some power disparity.

 An employer has the power to:

-If you are an employee facing and issue with your employe. the experienced & skilled attorneys at JML Law are here to help you.
+If you are an employee facing an issue with your employer, the experienced & skilled attorneys at JML Law are here to help you.
 Contact us for your free consultation.

 In California, a strict labor code complements federal law to ensure that employers are not permitted to abuse their powers.
 This is not to say that abuses never occur.
 On the contrary, violations of employment law are somewhat common.